Kristof89Szabo/milestonetwothree/src/main/java/com/exam/kubernetes/README.md

 - `master` :
     - 4 processes run on every master node:
-        - Api server : With a client, we interact with cluster through api server.
+        - `Api server `: With a client, we interact with cluster through api server.

-          `cluster gateway, acts as a gatekeeper for authentication.`
+          **cluster gateway, acts as a gatekeeper for authentication.**

-        - Scheduler : Example request to create a new POD.
+        - `Scheduler` : Example request to create a new POD.
-          Request arrives to API Server and after Scheduler gets the request and decide which worker node has resource to handle one more POD. (**Important**: Kubelet will start the new POD in the node)
+          Request arrives to **API Server** and after **Scheduler** gets the request and decide which worker node has resource to handle one more POD. (**Important**: Kubelet will start the new POD in the node)

-        - Controller Manager: Detect cluster state changes.
-Example:  If POD dies in a node, it will detect that and reSchedule to create a new one.
+        - `Controller Manager`: Detect cluster state changes.
+Example:  If **POD** dies in a node, it will detect that and reSchedule to create a new one.

-        - etcd: key value store about cluster state.
+        - `etcd`: (cluster brain) key value store about cluster state information.
+Used for Master node know what is the state for Worker Nodes.
+          Example: If new POD creation request come in, Scheduler will not where to deploy because of etcd.
 - `worker(slave)`

 [READ MORE](https://kubernetes.io/docs/concepts/overview/components/)